The Bible and Marriage

 The Two Shall Become One Flesh

-In this volume, leading Catholic teacher and popular speaker John Bergsma offers a biblical theology of marriage rooted in the Old and New Testaments that will be interesting and informative to the church catholic.
+In The Bible and Marriage, leading Catholic teacher and popular speaker John Bergsma offers a biblical theology of marriage rooted in the Old and New Testaments that will be interesting and informative to the church catholic.
 This book shows the biblical basis for the teaching that marriage is a sacrament.
 It provides lay teachers with background and depth on a topic taught frequently in the parish, making it suitable for classroom use and parish ministry.

 Praise for the Catholic Biblical Theology of the Sacraments series